bosonnetwork/Boson.Docs/operations/super-nodes.md

 ## A Config Example for the Super Node

 When the community decides to set up a super node for public or experimental usage, a proper configuration file is required.
 This file should include a few super nodes as bootstrap nodes to connect with.
-After the super node is running, it will automatically connect to the Carrier network gradually through these bootstrap nodes.
+After the super node is running, it will automatically connect to the Boson network gradually through these bootstrap nodes.

 Here is an example config file without for the community to use with a few super nodes deployed by **trinity-tech**.
 We are pleased to see more public super nodes from the community.